 Christmas Tree Recycling

 Storm & Brush Clean-Up

 Tree Removal Permits

-The Forestry Division maintains a database, which records maintenance needs and work histories for trees growing on city road right-of-way and public property.
+The Forestry Unit maintains a database, which records maintenance needs and work histories for trees growing on city road right-of-way and public property.
 Trees growing on city right-of-way are trimmed to facilitate vehicle and pedestrian passage and safety.
 No prior notification is given to the adjacent property owner.
 Public trees having structural defects that pose a significant hazard to city streets or walkways are trimmed or removed as necessary to reduce the hazard.
 Prior notification is given for removals.

 The adjacent property owner is responsible for removing encroachments/ obstructions when trees or shrubs growing on private property interfere with the use of streets or pathways, as required by ordinance specifications.
 Property owners may be notified regarding what action is required of them.